 1. Click on your Mac's "Apple" menu.

 2. Click "Shut Down".
 It should only take a few seconds for this to happen.
 Unplug the power cord.

-4. Wait for exactly 5 seconds, then press on the power button once more and when your Mac turns on, the SMC would have been cleared of all errors and your external trackpad working again.
+4. Wait for exactly 5 seconds, then press the power button once more and when your Mac turns on, the SMC will have been cleared of all errors, and your external trackpad will work again.

 What does the PRAM have to do with your Mac's trackpad?
 If you didn't know, your PRAM dictates how many parts of your Mac function.
 It has information on parts like the keyboard and trackpad, so resetting it will more than likely fix any trackpad issue plaguing your Mac:

 1. Shut down or push your Mac's "Power" button so it turns off completely.

 2. Be quick to press these 4 keys: "Command", "Option", "R" and "P".
 Keep your fingers firmly pressed on them.

 3. Once you see your Mac's screen flash and hear its start-up sound, let go of the keys.